Tronikelis/solid-swr/README.md

 };
 ```

 ## Note

-The signal is only passed in the core effect of `swr`, not in mutations both global and bound
+The signal is only passed in the core effect of `swr`, not in mutations

+So bound mutate and `useSWRMutation` don't get a signal, thus don't get aborted